bobbydeveloper2014/bybylangjit/README.md

 # bybylangjit
 It is bybylang but is jit
+You can find bybylangaot from https://github.com/bobbydeveloper2014/bybylang.git
 # JIT
 ```shell
 ./bybylangjit yourfile.bybylang
 ```
-You need install java to use jit
+You need install node.js to use jit